phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 206169
+#Total Number of Tweets: 265524
-#Number of Clinton Tweets: 201131
+#Number of Trump Tweets: 206666
-#Number of Rubio Tweets: 61888
+#Number of Clinton Tweets: 201486
-#Number of Sanders Tweets: 37134
+#Number of Rubio Tweets: 62087
-#Number of Carson Tweets: 27777
+#Number of Sanders Tweets: 37326
-#Number of Bush Tweets: 21343
+#Number of Carson Tweets: 27856
-#Total Number of Tweets:
+#Number of Bush Tweets: 21392
 ---